jonmumm/react-event-context/README.md

 ## Typed Event Bus Concept

-`react-event-hooks` allows you to create a typed event bus in your React application.
+`react-event-context` allows you to create a typed event bus in your React application.
 This means:

 1. **Type Safety**: All events are typed according to your Zod schema, providing compile-time checks and autocompletion.
 2. **Centralized Event Management**: You can define all your application's events in one place, making it easier to understand and manage the event flow.